nikhuber/sonar-scanner/README.md

     docker build . -t sonar-scanner

-When you run the container with no command, e.g. (```docker run --rm -it sonar-scanner:latest```) it simply prints its configuration.
+You can run the container without starting an analysis job with `docker run --rm -it sonar-scanner:latest`.
+This simply prints the  configuration.

-You can run the analysis with the folloing docker command:
+To start an analysis, run the container like this:

-    docker run -d --rm -v /Users/nhuber/repos/rx.core.clearing.presellers:$WORKDIR -w=$WORKDIR sonar-scanner:latest sonar-scanner
+    docker run -d --rm -v $HOSTWORKDIR:$WORKDIR -w=$WORKDIR sonar-scanner:latest sonar-scanner

+This command maps a working directory on the host to a directory inside the container.
+With `-w` we switch to the mapped directory.
 Make sure you map the volume as working directory that contains the `sonar-project.properties` file.
-This is picked up by the sonar-scanner.
+Then this configuration is picked up by the sonar-scanner.

-To override the version, you can apoend `-Dsonar.projectVersion=$VERSION` to above command.
+Further customization: You can override the configuratio of the sonar-scanner.
+For example, to override the version, you can append `-Dsonar.projectVersion=$VERSION` to the command above.